patrickabadi/lscm-texture-mapping/README.md

 # lscm-texture-mapping
 Attempting to read in a colored vertex mesh from OBJ and output a proper textured image.
+Test models are captured with Intel D435 using custom surface reconstruction software and saved in colored OBJ format.

 ## Step 1
 Import OpenNL library and use _Least Squares Conformal Maps_ algorithm for mesh parametrization.